gordonmurray/rabbitmq_to_rabbitmq_with_benthos/README.md

-# Use Benthos.dev to source data from one RabbitMQ queue to another
+# Use Benthos.dev to source data from one RabbitMQ cluster to another

-Use the following Docker Compose file which creates a RabbitMQ 3.7.9 container and a Rabbit 3.11.18 container
+The following Docker Compose file creates a RabbitMQ 3.7.9 container and a Rabbit 3.11.18 container.

-The following image shows RabbitMQ 3.7.9 on the left and RabbitMQ 3.11.18 on the right after using Benths to move a few messages from source to destination
+The image shows RabbitMQ 3.7.9 on the left and RabbitMQ 3.11.18 on the right after using Benthos to move a few messages from source to destination

 ![RabbitMQ source and destination screenshot](./images/rabbitmq_screenshot.png)

-The install Benthos to copy data
+Install Benthos to copy data

 ```
 curl -Lsf https://sh.benthos.dev | bash
 ```

-Sample data in to a source Rabbit MQ exchange (create the exchange and queue first)
+Send some sample data in to a source Rabbit MQ exchange (create the exchange and queue first)

 ```
 curl -u guest:guest -X POST http://localhost:15672/api/exchanges/%2f/example_exchange/publish -d'{"properties":{},"routing_key":"my_key","payload":"Hello, World!","payload_encoding":"string"}'